-Our discussion and analysis of the Banks County School District's (School District) financial performance provides an overview of the School District's financial activities for the fiscal year ended June 30, 2016.
-The intent of this discussion and analysis is to look at the School District's financial performance as a whole; readers should also review the notes to the basic financial statements and financial statements to enhance their understanding of the School District's financial performance.
+Our discussion and analysis of the Banks County Board of Education's (School District) financial performance provides an overview of the School District's financial activities for the fiscal year ended June 30, 2017.
+The intent of this discussion and analysis is to look at the School District's financial performance as a whole; readers should also review the financial statements and the notes to the basic financial statements to enhance their understanding of the School District's financial performance.